Property Management Marketing Budget

 Quite a few managers lack a comprehensive marketing plan and budget.
 They might have their accounting, IT, operations, vendor and product support plans in place, but marketing gets neglected.

 A new study on marketing agencies revealed they had their best year yet and 2021 recovery is ready to accelerate business.

 Crisis and market turbulence are the perfect time to rerank your property management market with a fresh new leader.
 For smart managers, crisis = opportunity.

 Who would focus on marketing during a recession?
 Perhaps smart companies want to get noticed and get a jump on the new year coming.
-Now that the Covid vaccinations have started, more companies will begin to refocus on marketing and sales growth.
-Confidence will return, and sales too.
-But how much should they spend?

 Take a look at other property management companies across the US and how they’re focusing on marketing.